mashagwi/InfoStudent/README.md

 ##### 4) Create a stored procedure with an input parameter that outputs names and descriptions of object types (only stored procedures and scalar functions) that have a string specified by the procedure parameter.

 💡 [Tap here](https://forms.yandex.ru/cloud/64182088eb61462532cee6b5/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.